MSalman-Khattak/PWB_ProjectManager/README.md

 - guestsignup.js: JavaScript file for guest signup functionality.
 - hostapartment.js: JavaScript file for hosting apartments.

+APP.js is the main JavaScript file handling the core functionalities of the application.
+Server.js manages the server-side operations.
+Database.js interacts with the database for storing and retrieving data.
+Package.js manages dependencies.
+Authentication.js handles user authentication using JWT tokens.

 ## Usage

 1. Clone the repository: `git clone <repository-url>`